 Pace yourself, anything good can turn against you when overused.

-Even thou this somewhat magical tonic will open new sense for you, drink it with intention and knowing your limits.
+Even though this somewhat magical tonic will open new senses for you, drink it with intention and knowing your limits.

 Do your research.

 Properly vet the info and consult with your doc.
 Do a proper Western medicine exam like urine, bloodwork etc . to know better what your body could benefit from and what to avoid.